Canton of Marseille – Saint-Giniez

 Canton of Marseille – Saint-Giniez is a former canton located within the commune of Marseille in the Bouches-du-Rhône department, in the Provence-Alpes-Côte d'Azur region of France.

+History

 It was created 27 February 2003 by the decree 2003-156 of that date.
 It was disbanded following the French canton reorganisation which came into effect in March 2015.

+Population

 Its population was 36,139 in 2012.

+Mayor

-Elected to represent the canton in the General Council of Bouches-du-Rhône :
+Elected to represent the canton in the General Council of Bouches-du-Rhône: